The Widecombe-in-the-Moor Website

 From our current point of view, it is Dymond’s book ‘Things New and Old Concerning the Parish of Widecombe-in-the-Moor and its Neighbourhood’ that is of primary interest.
 This was published in 1876 to raise money for the renovation and restoration of Widecombe Church, which he felt was in disrepair and deteriorating rapidly.
 He wrote the work largely himself and it provides a fascinating record of Widecombe as it was in the second half of the nineteenth century, with an interesting collection of short pieces that are individually easy to digest.

 We are providing a transcription of each of those pieces for you to pick out and read what attracts you.
-It will also enable a search to be made of the book enabling you to easily find your area of interest.
+It will also enable a search to be made of the book so that you can easily find your area of interest.

 These pieces will be added gradually over the coming months until the whole book is available (it's over 100 pages long so it will take a while!).